How To Take Better iPhone Photos (In 5 Simple Steps)

-There’s a tenet in photography called the “rule of thirds.”
-Basically, it states that if you divide your shot into nine imaginary grids by placing three horizontal and three vertical lines “over” the image and keep the subjects of your shots sequestered to one of those stacks of grids, preferably the outer ones, it makes for a much more interesting shot.
+There’s a thing in photography called the “rule of thirds.”
+Basically, it states that if you divide your shot into nine imaginary boxes and keep the subjects of your shots corraled into one of those stacks of boxes, preferably not the center stack, it makes for a much more interesting shot.

-This sequestering, or composition, can be helped when you can see a grid on your screen.
+This is much easier to grasp when you can see a grid on your screen.
 With this in mind, Apple built gridlines into the Camera app.
-To turn on gridlines, go to Settings > Camera > and toggle Grid to ON.
+To turn on gridlines:

 #2) Lock The Focus & Exposure